Ladder Operator Block-Encoding: Addition by a Known Classical Value

-The loading (and unloading) of the classical value only requires CNOTs and therefore does not contribute any non-Clifford resouces, but it does require $N$ clean ancillae.
-However, if the $p$ least significant bits of $m$ are zero, then only $N - p$ qubits are required to load $m$ and the $p$ least-significant qubits of $N$ can be omitted from the addition.
+Loading the classical value into an ancilla register with $N$ qubits can be achieved using at most $N$ CNOTs.
+If the $p$ least significant bits of $m$ are zero, then only $N - p$ qubits are required and the $p$ least-significant qubits of the register storing $\ket{n}$ can be omitted from the addition.
 Uncontrolled addition of two registers can be performed using $4(N-1)$ $T$ gates and $N - 1$ clean ancillae using the construction for addition shown in Figure 1 of \cite{gidney2018halving}.
-Therefore, in total, this compilation will require $4(N - p - 1)$ $T$ gates and $2(N - p) - 1$ clean ancillae.
+In total, this compilation requires $4(N - p - 1)$ $T$ gates and $2(N - p) - 1$ clean ancillae.

 When $m$ is a power of $2$, then compilation using incrementer circuits uses the same number of $T$ gates, but fewer clean ancillae.
-When $m$ is not a power of $2$, then the compilation using uncontrolled quantum addition uses fewer $T$ gates (at the expense of more clean ancillae).
-Since $m$ is known during compilation, an implementation can be chosen that results in the fewest required resources.
+When $m$ is not a power of $2$, then the compilation using uncontrolled quantum addition uses fewer $T$ gates at the expense of more clean ancillae.

-Another implementation can be chosen to reduce the number of clean ancillae, which uses the classical information about $m$ to modify the circuit for \textit{controlled} quantum addition.
+Another implementation, which uses the classical information about $m$ to modify the circuit for \textit{controlled} quantum addition, can be used to reduce the number of clean ancillae.
 Controlled addition of two registers can be performed using $4(2N - 3)$ $T$ gates and $2N - 1$ clean ancillae using the construction for addition shown in Figure 4 of \cite{gidney2018halving}.
-This circuit can be modified by propagating the classical information about the binary encoding of $m$ into the control structure of the adder circuit, thereby reducing the number of clean ancillae by $N$.
-An example diagram showing this propagation in the case where $m = 11$ and $N = 5$ is shown in Figure \ref{fig:addition-qubit-efficient-11}.
+This circuit can be modified by propagating the classical information about the binary encoding of $m$ into the control structure of the adder circuit, reducing the number of clean ancillae by $N$.
+An example diagram showing this propagation when $m = 11$ and $N = 5$ is shown in Figure \ref{fig:addition-qubit-efficient-11}.

-Similarly, if the $p$ least-significant bits of $m$ are known to be zero, the addition can be performed beginning with the first non-zero bit of $m$.
+If the $p$ least-significant bits of $m$ are zero, the addition can be performed beginning with the first non-zero bit of $m$.
+If the $p$ least significant bits of $m$ are zero, then this circuit uses $4(2(N - p) - 3)$ $T$ gates and $N - p - 1$ clean ancillae.
 An example circuit diagram for the case where $m=12$ ($01100$ in binary) and $N = 5$ is shown in Figure \ref{fig:addition-qubit-efficient-12}.
-If the $p$ least significant bits of $m$ are zero, then this circuit uses $4(2(N - p) - 3)$ $T$ gates and $N - p - 1$ clean ancillae.
-Since this work primarily focuses on reducing the number of $T$ gates, the quantum resource estimates quoted in this work do not utilize this strategy.